-The Fresh Start Program had 5 participants enrolled for the course.
-By the end of the 5 weeks, 2 of the 5 had stated they had quit smoking entirely.
+The Fresh Start Program had five participants enrolled for the course.
+By the end of the five weeks, two of the five participants had stated they had quit smoking entirely.
 The theme of the program is to relay the importance of perseverance and that quitting smoking is a daily challenge.